-To evaluate the protocols reliability, we analyze the delivery rate.
-In Figure 8 we compare top-down routing success rate.
-We measured the total number of application (ack) messages sent downwards and successfully received by the destination.4 In the plot, "inevitable losses" (unfilled bars) refers to the number of messages that were lost due to a failure of the destination node, in which case, there was no valid path to the destination and the packet loss was inevitable.
+In Figure 9 we compare top-down routing success rate.
+We measured the total number of application (ack) messages sent downwards and successfully received by the destination.5 In the plot, "inevitable losses" refers to the number of messages that were lost due to a failure of the destination node, in which case, there were no valid path to the destination and the packet loss was inevitable.
 The remaining messages were lost due to wireless collisions and node failures on the packet's path.